 We work for a living, knowing that the amount of money we are to make has been set on Rosh Hashanah.
-We go to doctors when we are sick, even though we know that our health is determined solely by Hashem.
-We put in our effort, knowing all the while that it is Hashem's world and that He alone determines the outcome.
+We go to doctors when we are sick, even though we know that our health is determined solely by HASHEM.
+We are obligated to go to great lengths to protect ourselves even though we know that whether we live or die has been predetermined.
+We put in our effort, knowing all the while that it is HASHEM's world and that He alone determines the outcome.

-Amazingly, whenever we accomplish something in this world, the results are credited to us even though we are fully aware that Hashem was One Who did it all.
+When we accomplish something, the results are credited to us even though we are fully aware that HASHEM was the One Who did it all.
 We merely went through the motions.
-When we use that system, it is considered as if we did the action.